 Blink: Quickly review and remove bad images that might have very bright streaks caused by satellites/airplanes

-Master Dark Frame: Integrates your dark reference frames into a single, master dark frame for each light frame duration.
-This is used in the image calibration process.
+Master Dark Frame: Integrates your dark reference frames into a single, master dark frame.
+This is used in the image calibration process to help remove noise cause by heat buildup (Amp Glow)

-Master Dark Flat Frame: Integrates your dark flat reference frames into a single, master dark flat frame for each flat frame duration.
+Master Dark Flat Frame: (Used in-place of a Master Bias) Integrates your dark flat reference frames into a single, master dark flat frame for each flat frame duration.
 This is used in the image calibration process.

 Master Flat Frame: Integrates your flat reference frames into a single, master flat frame for each filter.
 This is used in the image calibration process.